lcbc-epfl/iesm-public/templates/exercise_template_Ex9.md

 :class: exercise
 What kind of reaction mechanism would you expect?
 Would you expect
     the stereochemistry at the chiral carbon to be preserved?
-Identify the chirality centre in the chloropropanoate and the product epoxide.
+Identify the chirality centre in the chloropropanolate and the product epoxide.
 ```